realmorg/realm/apps/web/src/pages/docs/learn/states.md

 description: Define and use element states.
 ---

+## Bringing Engagement with Element States

-We are promised you, to making our custom element more engaging and exciting.
+We promise to make our custom elements more engaging and exciting.

-States in custom elements allow us to create dynamic and interactive element.
+Element states in custom elements enable us to create dynamic and interactive elements.
 By defining and manipulating states, we can introduce responsiveness to user interactions, data changes, or any other events that impact the behavior or appearance of our custom element.

 With states, we can track and update specific values within our custom element, triggering automatic re-rendering whenever a state changes.
-This reactivity enables us to create dynamic user interfaces that respond in real-time, providing a more engaging and interactive experience for our users.
+This reactivity empowers us to build dynamic user interfaces that respond in real-time, providing a more engaging and interactive experience for our users.

-## How to define an Element State?
+## How to Define an Element State?

-You can define an element's state with `<element-state>` tag.
-It's similar with Element's attribute (you can see supported types in <anchor-link href="/references/elements/element-state">`element-state reference`</anchor-link>).
+You can define an element's state using the `<element-state>` tag.
+It's similar to defining an element's attribute (you can find supported types in the <anchor-link href="/references/elements/element-state">`element-state reference`</anchor-link>).

 ```html
 <custom-element name="hello-world">